The Asset Tracing and Recovery Review: Cyprus

 - under the provisions of any bilateral agreement that Cyprus has entered into for the mutual recognition and registration of judgments.

-In the very recent case of Smagin v.
+In the case of Smagin v.
 Kalken Holdings and another, General Application 601/17 of the District Court of Nicosia dated 5 May 2020,26 the applicant sought to have recognised, registered and enforced in Cyprus an award that had been issued by the London Court of International Arbitration.
 The application was based on the New York Convention and the above-mentioned local Law on International Arbitration in Commercial Matters.
 The Court followed here a trend that has recently developed in Cyprus cases wherein the strict requirements provided for by the New York Convention in relation to the production of the necessary documents can in certain instances be relaxed.
 In this case, the original agreements on the basis of which the parties had referred their dispute to arbitration were in the possession of the Russian police, who were carrying out a criminal investigation in relation to the matter.
 Given the circumstances, the Court was prepared to allow extrinsic and circumstantial evidence to prove the existence of these agreements.

 During the course of the negotiations regarding the financial support to be given to Cyprus in the first quarter of 2013, the financial system of Cyprus came under extensive scrutiny.
 One aspect that was examined was the anti-money laundering procedures in force, as well as their application.